Tomohiro-Yamashita/HashAccess-Swift/README.md

   //you get a string value of the hash
 }

-// To retrieve the file paths for the name hashAccess.get(name:name) { (result) -> (Void) in
+// To retrieve the file path for the name hashAccess.get(name:name) { (result) -> (Void) in
   //You get a URL
 }